SharpFocus Part 1: Understanding Code Through Data Flow

 - Find All References lists every mention of

-Backward Slicing: Given a variable at a program point, find all statements that could have influenced its current value.
-This answers “where did this come from?”
+A backward slice starts from a variable at a point in the code and finds every statement that could have influenced its value.
+It answers “where did this come from?”

-_currentOrder = await _cache.GetAsync(orderId);— the cache hit assignment_currentOrder = await _repository.FetchAsync(orderId);— both the direct load and the cache-miss fallback_currentOrder = manualOrder;inApplyManualOverride— a different entry point that can replace the value_currentOrder = null;inResetIfExpired— a mutation that can wipe the state- The guard itself — the target location where the null is observed
+_currentOrder = await _cache.GetAsync(orderId);, the cache hit assignment_currentOrder = await _repository.FetchAsync(orderId);, both the direct load and the cache-miss fallback_currentOrder = manualOrder;inApplyManualOverride, a different entry point that can replace the value_currentOrder = null;inResetIfExpired, a mutation that can wipe the state- The guard itself, the location where the null is observed

-Place the cursor on the assignments that load _currentOrder in InitializeAsync and compute a forward slice.
-The slice includes:
+Now put the cursor on the assignments that load _currentOrder in InitializeAsync and ask for a forward slice.
+You get:

 - The guard